 The Marais Project is a celebration of music for the viola da gamba centred around the work of Marin Marais, the great French virtuoso viola da gamba performer and composer.
-By way of the Project I aim to perform the complete works of Marais and other music for the viola da gamba.
+By way of the Project we aim to perform the complete works of Marais and other music for the viola da gamba and viol family.
 This objective is an Australian “first” in that the complete Marais solo, duo and trio suites have never been performed in this country.

-Over the years since our formation in 2000 we have extended our repertoire beyond the French baroque to include mediaeval & renaissance music as well as commissioning and recording nearly ten new Australian works.
+Since our formation in 2000 we have extended our repertoire beyond the French baroque to include mediaeval & renaissance music as well as commissioning and recording some twenty new Australian works.

-Being a ‘project’ rather than a fixed ensemble has freed us to engage in a number of wonderful collaborations with individuals and groups such as The Early Dance Consort, Seaven Teares, “Mara!, jazz pianist and composer Kevin Hunt, Sydney Chamber Choir and composers such as Stephen Yates, Rosalind Page, Dan Walker, Paul Cutlan and Matthew Perry.
+Being a ‘project’ rather than a fixed ensemble has freed us to engage in a number of wonderful collaborations with individuals and groups such as The Early Dance Consort, Seaven Teares, “Mara!, jazz pianist and composer Kevin Hunt, Sydney Chamber Choir and composers such as Stephen Yates, Rosalind Page, Dan Walker, Paul Cutlan, Siebe Pogson, Matt McMahon, Llew and Mara Kiek and Matthew Perry.

-Since our inception we have enjoyed the support of the ABC and have appeared on ABCFM, Radio National, 702 Local Radio and featured in Limelight magazine.
-We also greatly value the interest and support of 2MBSFM, 3MBSFM and 4MBSFM, Musica Viva, Alliance Francaise Sydney, The French Consul General, New South Wales Early Music Association, the Australian Viola da Gamba Association, Sydney Classical Guitar Society and Sydney Conservatorium as well as several Music Clubs and a growing number of Festivals.
+Since our inception we have enjoyed the support of the ABC and have appeared on ABCFM, Radio National, 702 Local Radio and featured in Limelight magazine on several occasions.
+We also greatly value the interest and support of community-run radio stations such as Fine Music 102.5, 3MBSFM and 4MBSFM and Eastside Radio 89.7FM along with Musica Viva, Alliance Française Sydney, the French Consul General, the Swedish Embassy, New South Wales Early Music Association, the Australian Viola da Gamba Association, the Independent theatre, Sydney Conservatorium, several Music Clubs and a growing number of Festivals.

 A Life’s Work